2023 John M. Eisenberg Patient Safety and Quality Award

 DEADLINE EXTENDED to AUG 21 11:59PM Central Time.

 The John M. Eisenberg Patient Safety and Quality Awards were established in 2002 by the National Quality Forum (NQF) and The Joint Commission to recognize major achievements of individuals and organizations to improve patient safety and healthcare quality which are consistent with the aims of the National Quality Strategy: better care, healthy people and communities, and affordable care.
 Better care, in particular, focuses on improving overall quality by making healthcare person-centered, safe, reliable, accessible, and equitable.

-The accomplishments of award nominees/applicants should be clearly linked to the principles that Dr. Eisenberg promoted throughout his career, as well as emergent patient safety and quality challenges affecting public health:
+The accomplishments of award nominees/applicants should be clearly linked to the principles that Dr. Eisenberg promoted throughout his career:

 - dedication to improving the quality of healthcare and patient safety

 - leadership in advancing methods for measuring and reporting healthcare quality

 - expanding the public’s capacity to evaluate the quality and safety of healthcare